vortexgpgpu/vortex_tutorials/README.md

 VM Access (recommended): please see the [VM README](VM_Imgs/VM_README.md) to get instructions for downloading and running the Vortex tools using Vagrant and VirtualBox.

 ## Remote Access
 If you are not able to download and use the VM, the alternative is to use the Open OnDemand terminal interface hosted by the [CRNCH Rogues Gallery](https://crnch.gatech.edu/).
-Instructions coming soon.
+Instructions are coming soon.

 ## System Set Up Instructions
 If you would like to set up Vortex on your own system instead of using a VM or remote access, instructions can be found [here](https://github.com/vortexgpgpu/vortex/blob/master/README.md) and pre-built toolchain details [here](https://github.com/vortexgpgpu/vortex-toolchain-prebuilt); they are for Linux (Ubuntu 18.04) systems only.